SidneyFC17/fieloelr/doc/UC-ELR-0008-Create Question Response.md

    6. The system displays an error message
    7. End of flow

+##### 09. Submit a question response when there is already a correct question response for the related question (step 9 of basic flow)
+   1. The administrator presses the Edit button
+   2. The administrator changes the field “IsSubmitted” from “false” to “true”
+   3. The system verifies that the related question has already another correct question response
+   4. The system does not update the question response
+   5. The system displays an error message
+   6. End of flow

-##### 9. Submit a question response when there is no correct question response for the related question (step 9 of basic flow)
+##### 10. Submit a question response when there is no correct question response for the related question (step 9 of basic flow)
    1. The administrator presses the Edit button
    2. The administrator changes the field “IsSubmitted” from “false” to “true”
    3. The system verifies that the related question doesn’t have another correct question response